appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

 * **Page initialisation (optional)**

-   Every time an Mlab app loads a different page (typically by calling the Mlab API function _navigation.pageDisplay()_ in response to the user interacting with some navigational elements, [see below](#user-content-ref-navigation)), the jQuery Mobile framework issues a number of [event calls](https://api.jquerymobile.com/category/events/).
+   Every time an Appyoumake app loads a different page (typically by calling the Appyoumake API function _navigation.pageDisplay()_ in response to the user interacting with some navigational elements, [see below](#user-content-ref-navigation)), the jQuery Mobile framework issues a number of [event calls](https://api.jquerymobile.com/category/events/).
 If you wish to support any of these, for instance to update a page number in a footer, etc., you can assign your own Javascript handlers to specific event.

    See these pages for a detailed description on when these events are triggered, and how: [https://jqmtricks.wordpress.com/2014/03/26/jquery-mobile-page-events/](https://jqmtricks.wordpress.com/2014/03/26/jquery-mobile-page-events/) [https://jqmtricks.wordpress.com/2014/07/13/pagecontainerbeforechange/](https://jqmtricks.wordpress.com/2014/07/13/pagecontainerbeforechange/) and [https://jqmtricks.wordpress.com/2014/05/23/jquery-mobile-page-events-extra/](https://jqmtricks.wordpress.com/2014/05/23/jquery-mobile-page-events-extra/).